 The penalty for holding

-ORDER FROM AMAZON AND BARNES & NOBLE
+ORDER FROM AMAZON, BARNES & NOBLE AND JMS BOOKS

 When the quarterback of the hapless New York Templars is injured, backup QB Quinn Novak takes the team to the playoffs.
 There he attracts the attention of two other quarterbacks who’ve been rivals since high school – Mal Ryan of the Philadelphia Quakers and Tam Tarquin of the San Francisco Miners.
 Quinn begins a volatile relationship with the narcissistic Mal and a loving one with the open-hearted Tam, keeping each secret from the other.

 “The Penalty for Holding” – which may evoke for readers the homoeroticism of Annie Proulx’s “Brokeback Mountain” as well as the novels of Mary Renault and Patricia Highsmith – marks the second novel in Gouveia’s series “The Games Men Play.”
 Her first was the well-received “Water Music” (Greenleaf Book Group), about four gay athletes – two swimmers, two tennis players – and the way their professional rivalries color their personal relationships with one another.

 "We get the arts and entertainments for our time," Gouveia says.
 "When I arrived in Jakarta and Bali in 2012 and saw the young men playing ball amid the morning mist, I knew Indonesia would play a part in the second book.
 Back then, there was no Michael Sam trying out for the NFL, and Colin Kaepernick was not yet taking a knee for Black Lives Matter.
 The Jonathan Martin hazing scandal and the various domestic abuse scandals were just heating up, while the concussion scandals were still in the future.
 Somehow I had intuited much of this and determined to use the rest in what would become a football novel.